dwavesystems/dwave-system/docs/reference/embedding.rst

 Generic
 -------

-:std:doc:`minorminer <oceandocs:docs_minorminer/source/sdk_index>` is a heuristic tool for minor embedding: given a minor and target graph, it tries to find a mapping that embeds the minor into the target.
+:ref:`minorminer <index_minorminer>` is a heuristic tool for minor embedding: given a minor and target graph, it tries to find a mapping that embeds the minor into the target.

 .. autosummary::